cixel/cis-cybersecurity-seminar/presentation.md

 ---

-## Transparency

-TODO TODO maybe remove this slide?

-[.quote: alignment(left)]
-> “And these are your reasons, my lord?"

-[.quote: alignment(left)]
-> "Do you think I have others?" said Lord Vetinari.
-"My motives, as ever, are entirely transparent."

-[.quote: alignment(left)]
-> Hughnon reflected that 'entirely transparent' meant either that you could **see right through them** or that you **couldn't see them at all.**”
--- Terry Pratchett, The Truth

-^ WATER BREAK!

-^ you'll hear me mention transparency a few times, and that's the term that gets used a lot in these situations

-^ it's kind of a bad one because it can mean two totally different things, not even depending on how it's used. it just can.

-^ for our purposes, when I say transparent, I mean totally invisible

-^ whatever you're doing shouldn't be obvious

-^ our basketball can't weigh 5 pounds. that's transparent.

----

 ## Monkey patching

 *A monkey patch is a way for a program to __extend or modify__ supporting system software locally (affecting __only the running instance__ of the program).*[^1]